NicoOosterwijk/musicplayers/README.md

 Ansible will install the files required by Digital Hifi to publish its own styling to the Volumio GUI.
 It will also install additional services like ssmtp, cron and ntp.

+Please note that a Jenkins job will start autmatically when a git commit has been pushed to the GitLab server.

 Requirements
 ------------
 - Volumio 2.x should be fully installed